History of Sigiriya

 Sigiriya from across the lake

-Having decided to move his capital, King Kasyapa had a grand vision.
+Having decided to move his capital, King Kashyapa had a grand vision.
 He would build his city to emulate Alakamanda.
 In Buddhist mythology, Alakamanda was the magnificent city of the gods.
 It was said to exist in a faraway place at a considerable elevation.
 Its ruler was Kuvera, the god of wealth and plenty.

 Construction of Sigiriya

 The site chosen for the capital was a foreboding place indeed, teeming with wild elephants, poisonous snakes, leopards, bears, mosquitoes, hornets, and other vermin.
-Kasyapa was fortunate.
+Kashyapa was fortunate.
 He was the king of an extremely prosperous kingdom.
 He also had a vast workforce of highly skilled laborers and artisans to do his bidding.
 An army of over a fifty thousand men, thousands of bullocks, and many hundreds of elephants toiled for years to build a magnificent new city in the forest.

 Sigiriya construction with elephants